 You may either vote "For" all the nominees to the Board or you may "Withhold" your vote for any nominee you specify.
-For the other matters to be voted on, you may either vote "For" or "Against" or abstain from voting.
+For the other matters to be voted on, you may either vote "For" or "Against" or abstain from voting or, in the case of the proposal regarding the frequency of stockholder advisory votes on executive compensation, "one year", "two years", "three years" or "abstain".
 The procedures for voting are fairly simple: